bartkl/bartkl.github.io/content/📰 Blogs/A Developer's Guide New Version.md

 #### Constraints
 The **constraints** of your data model express the expected use of the data.
 It imposes structure and ensures that values have valid cardinalities and types.

+> [!tip] Domain-specific Languages
-> [!tip] An elegant consideration is to regard [[Data Models As (Domain-Specific) Languages|data models as a (domain-specific) language]] by interpreting the constraints as the syntax of that language.
+> An elegant consideration is to regard [[Data Models As (Domain-Specific) Languages|data models as a (domain-specific) language]] by interpreting the constraints as the syntax of that language.

 #### Technical details
 To actually have a usable data model, the semantics and constraints have to be encoded using some language or technology.
 Doing this as well as possible adhering to good practices documented for the used technology makes sure to take care of the **implementation details** of your data model.